Metropolitan Atlanta Rapid Transit Authority: Performance and safety

 In addition to these accidents, MARTA trains have derailed five times in recent years.
 The most recent incident occurred in January 2019 when an out of service train derailed between Airport station and College Park station.
 The operator was not injured.
 A previous derailment occurred on December 4, 2006 Medical Center station when a train carrying passengers was moved over a rail switch.
 No injuries were reported.
 In July 1996 during Atlanta's hosting of the Olympics, a paired car on a train that had developed mechanical problems was uncoupled from other cars at Indian Creek station (the last station on the east line).
 The train began rolling, crashing through the bumper at the end of the rail line and running off of the track.
 The train operator, the only person on board, received minor injuries.
 In June 1996 a minor derailment occurred at the junction between the North and Northeast lines; MARTA estimated 150 people were aboard.
 The derailment occurred when a rail supervisor told the train driver to reverse the train after realizing the train had gone the wrong way at a track split; a MARTA investigation of the incident showed the derailment caused $125,000 of damage to the train and track and caused injury to 16 passengers.
 And in August 1994 a minor derailment occurred at a switch between Candler Park and Inman Park.
 Approximately 20 passengers were on board and no one was injured.

 On December 31, 2007, MARTA had three separate escalator accidents that injured at least 11 people.
 The incidents occurred as large crowds were going to the Chick-fil-A Bowl.
 Two escalators failed at Five Points station, and one escalator failed at Dome/GWCC/Philips Arena/CNN Center station.
 MARTA initially blamed the incidents on rowdy patrons jumping on the escalator.
 A subsequent formal investigation showed that the braking systems and a weak motor were to blame for the incidents.

 In September 2008, a Fulton County jury awarded a woman $525,000 for injuries received in an accident at the Peachtree Center station.
 MARTA has been criticized for its escalator maintenance policies after recent injuries due to escalators overloading, but has discussed plans to improve its policies and regulate passenger loads with posted station agents.

-Criticism and concern

-Criticism of MARTA has originated from many different groups.
-Opponents of MARTA are critical of MARTA's perceived inefficiency and alleged wasteful spending.
-Supporters of MARTA are critical of the almost complete lack of state and regional support of MARTA.
-In recent years, additional concerns have been raised regarding the reliability of service, as well as the governing structure of MARTA.